Unforgiven (2005): Storylines

 The other predominant rivalry heading into the event was between Matt Hardy and Edge, a real life issue transformed into a storyline.
 At SummerSlam, Edge defeated Hardy after dropping him onto the top of a ring post.
-This was scripted to caused Hardy to bleed heavily, which forced the referee to end the match and declare Edge the winner because Hardy could not continue.
+This caused Hardy to bleed heavily, which forced the referee to end the match and declare Edge the winner because Hardy could not continue.
 The next night on Raw, Hardy had a match with Rob Conway, in which Conway pinned Hardy for the win.
 After the match, Edge attacked Hardy.
-On the August 29 episode of Raw, Edge and Hardy were scheduled to compete in a Street Fight, a match where there are no disqualifications, no countouts, and scoring conditions can occur anywhere in the arena.
+On the August 29 episode of Raw, Edge and Hardy competed in a Street Fight.
 The match ended in a no-contest after Hardy and Edge brawled at the stage ramp.
 Hardy grabbed Edge by the side and threw both himself and Edge off the stage and into electrical equipment.
 Both Hardy and Edge laid motionless on the floor as sparks flew everywhere.
 Trainers and emergency medical technicians rushed to the scene and took both men away in ambulances for medical attention.
-The following week, Bischoff booked Hardy and Edge in a steel cage match at Unforgiven, where the ring would be enclosed by a steel cage.
+The following week, Bischoff booked Hardy and Edge in a steel cage match at Unforgiven.
 Following the announcement, Bischoff scheduled a match between Hardy and Snitsky, which Hardy lost.
 After the match, Snitsky threatened to hit Hardy with a ring bell but The Big Show came down.
 He was unable to stop Snitsky, and as a result, Snitsky succeeded in hitting Hardy with the bell.

 The Divas rivalry heading into the event was between Ashley Massaro and the stable known as Vince's Devils.
 A week after winning the Diva Search, Massaro was attacked by Torrie Wilson and Candice Michelle, who were traded to Raw, after they pretended to congratulate her, turning both Torrie and Candice into heels.
 After their villainous turns, Torrie and Candice aligned with Victoria to form Vince's Devils, and the trio spent weeks tormenting her, which included Massaro suffering a pair of losses to Victoria and Torrie.
 On the September 12 edition of Raw, Trish Stratus returned from injury and helped Massaro fight off the Devils, leading to the announcement that Torrie and Victoria would face Massaro and Stratus at Unforgiven.